-OTel-native synthetic intelligence
+OTel-native synthetic monitoring

 First-class integration · ClickStack & HyperDX